open-web3-stack/guardian/packages/guardian/docs/Guardians.md

 # Guardians

-Guardians only task is to connect to the node and provide a list of tasks it can run.
-You can either extend a build-in guardian or create a new one.
-See following example:
+A Guardian's only job is to connect to the node and be provided a list of tasks it can run.
+You can either extend a built-in guardian or create a new one.
+See the following example:

 ```typescript
 import MyTask from './MyTask.js';